uklibraries/OHMSExportPlugin/README.md

 # OHMSExportPlugin
-Omeka plugin to create new output for OHMS XML cache file.
+Omeka plugin to create new output from SPOKEdb database for OHMS XML cache file.